 Nylon carpet is:

-This material is subject to static, however, and often receives an anti-static treatment before installation.
+- subject to static – often receives an anti-static treatment before installation.

 Olefin and polyester resins often come from recycled products, but the carpets are not generally recyclable.
 This is because the flooring contains multiple components that are difficult to separate for processing.

 Many homeowners consider wool to be the ultimate fiber.
-It costs twice as much as synthetics, but it is:
+It is:

 The density and weight of a carpet are measured in ounces, usually ranging from 25 to 50 ounces per square yard.
 This significantly affects its feel and durability.